Glenelg tram line: Extension to East End

-Temporary closure
+Tram Grade Separation Projects

 In July 2024, it was announced that Glenelg tram services would be temporarily suspended between Glenelg and South Terrace for 6 months in 2025 to remove the level crossings at Morphett Road, Cross Road, and Marion Road, as well as upgrading the South Road overpass to support construction of the North-South Motorway.
 For the duration of the closure, the turnback and main tracks in the Park Lands between South Terrace and Greenhill Road were repurposed into a temporary stabling facility, allowing services in the CBD to continue operating without access to the main depot at Glengowrie.

-The Glenelg tram line was closed beyond South Terrace on 2 August 2025 and is set to reopen in late January 2026.
+The Glenelg tram line was closed beyond South Terrace on 2 August 2025 and reopened on 26 January 2026; the South Road tram stop remained closed for construction until reopening on 1 March.

 Routes

 On 13 October 2018, following the opening of the Botanic Gardens and Festival Plaza extensions, the network timetable was restructured and new routes opened to service the new stops.
 The primary route from Glenelg was curtailed to terminate at the Royal Adelaide Hospital, and two additional routes were introduced to leave three routes in total: